Mexico Chocolate

 What does Mexico chocolate taste like on Chof?

-Mexico bars on Chof are sourced from regions including Tabasco, Chiapas, Soconusco, Chiapas and Agua Escondida.
-Bean varieties listed by their makers include Trinitario, Criollo and Almendra Blanca.
-Tasting notes that come up most often: honey, nuts, nutty, citrus, floral and caramel.
+Mexico bars on Chof are sourced from regions including Comalcalco, Tabasco, Tabasco, Chiapas and Soconusco, Chiapas.
+Bean varieties listed by their makers include Trinitario, Almendra Blanca and Criollo.
+Tasting notes that come up most often: floral, honey, nuts, nutty, citrus and balanced.

 How many Mexico chocolate bars are listed on Chof?